TACC/Lmod/docs/source/052_Environment_Variables.rst

 **LMOD_CMD** : The path to the installed lmod command.

 **LMOD_DIR** : The directory that contains the installed lmod
     command.
-This environment variable is usefull for running the **spider** command: i.e. $LMOD_DIR/spider.
+This environment variable is useful for running the **spider** command: i.e. $LMOD_DIR/spider.
 This is the libexec directory

 **LMOD_PKG** : This the path the directory that contains the libexec,